Brockenhurst: Cricket

 Brockenhurst Cricket Club was founded in 1797 and has been situated on the Balmer Lawn for over 150 years.
 Brockenhurst Cricket Club has two senior Saturday teams that compete in the Hampshire Cricket League, a Friendly Sunday XI team, and a junior section that play in the New Forest District Cricket league.

 Transport

 Brockenhurst railway station offers frequent South Western Railway services to Bournemouth, London Waterloo, Southampton and Weymouth.
-CrossCountry express services also run to Manchester via Birmingham.
+CrossCountry express services also run twice daily to Manchester via Birmingham.

 The station is the junction where the branch line to Lymington Pier connects to the mainline.
 The "Lymington Flyer" services connect with the ferry to Yarmouth on the Isle of Wight.
 The branch line is a heritage line and its self-contained nature permitted the use of slam-door rolling stock, until this was withdrawn in 2010.
 In 1967 it was the last standard-gauge branch line in the south of England to cease using steam haulage.
+Historically, before the infamous Beeching Cuts in the 1960s, services ran to Ringwood from Brockenhurst via Holmsley and others.

 Bus transport is provided mainly by Bluestar service 6 to Lymington and Southampton (Previously the Wilts & Dorset 56 and 56A, the 6 now runs the route of the 56A).
 In the summer, the New Forest Tour serves the village and station.